 "Subzone" means a zone established within the conservation district that is identified by boundaries and resource characteristics pursuant to this chapter.

-["Temporary variance" means an exception to zoned use, where good cause is shown and where the proposed variance is for a use determined to be in accordance with good conservation practices.]
+[WE SUGGEST LEAVING THIS IN] ["Temporary variance" means an exception to zoned use, where good cause is shown and where the proposed variance is for a use determined to be in accordance with good conservation practices.]

 "Topographical features" means natural and artificial geographical features that appear on a topographical map, such as, but not limited to, mountains, hills, valleys, rivers, gulches, streams, wetlands, shorelines, beaches, submerged lands, roads, unimproved roads, trails, and other such features.